 Andi specializes in the anthropology and history of science.
-Her dissertation, Human Performance: An Ethnographic and Historical Account of Exercise Physiology, tracked the rise of exercise physiology in the U.S. from the 1920s and explores the transnational networks and practices through which it travels today.
-Andi is currently working on a book manuscript, One Day in Chepkoilel, about different ways of knowing in science and sport.
+Her research tracks the rise of exercise physiology in the U.S. from the 1920s and explores the transnational networks and practices through which sport science travels today.
+Andi enjoys teaching undergraduate courses on the history of health policy in the U.S. (especially insurance), the social basis of health and illness, and different ways of knowing in science and sport.
 Andi has graduate degrees in Anthropology and in the History and Sociology of Science.

 the anthropology and history of exercise physiology